grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ### Using faust2xx scripts

-Different `faust2xx` scripts finally combine architecture files to generate a ready-to-use applications or plugins from a Faust DSP program.
+Different `faust2xx` scripts finally combine several architecture files to generate a ready-to-use applications or plugins from a Faust DSP program.
 They typically combine the generated DSP with an UI architecture file and an audio architecture file.

-DSP algebra

-**Décrire MidiUI**

 **Décrire le modèle faust2api**

 #### Embedded platforms

+Embedded devices are

 Agree on common metadata **[knob:N] [switch:N]**